AlanLeverenz/MY-CONTACTS/README.md

 ## Models

 The MongoDB has two collections: User and Contact with a basic set of fields.
-Mongoose is used as an Object Data Modeling library for MongoDB and NodeJS, providing the schema validation and managing the relationships between data.
+Mongoose is used as an Object Data Modeling library for MongoDB and NodeJS, providing schema validation and managing the relationships between data.

 ### User